Pirapitinga

 Human History

-The São Francisco Valley has been inhabited by indigenous peoples including the Kayapó and various other groups for thousands of years.
+The São Francisco Valley has been inhabited by indigenous peoples for thousands of years.
 Portuguese colonial settlement arrived in the 17th century, initially following the river for cattle ranching and gold prospecting.
-The municipality of Três Marias was established in the 20th century specifically to support the construction and operation of the Três Marias Hydroelectric Dam, completed in 1962.
-The dam's reservoir inundated significant areas of cerrado and agricultural land and displaced riverside communities.
-The Pirapitinga Ecological Station was created on lands adjacent to the reservoir that were not permanently flooded, preserving ecological connectivity between the aquatic and terrestrial environments.
+The municipality of Três Marias was established in the 20th century to support the construction and operation of the Três Marias Hydroelectric Dam, completed in 1961.
+[1] The dam's reservoir inundated significant areas of cerrado and agricultural land and displaced riverside communities.
+The Pirapitinga Ecological Station was created on lands that became an island within the reservoir, preserving ecological connectivity between aquatic and terrestrial environments.

 Park History

-Pirapitinga Ecological Station was established by the Brazilian federal government to protect remnant cerrado ecosystems and aquatic habitats associated with the Três Marias reservoir.
-Ecological stations (Estações Ecológicas) under SNUC (Sistema Nacional de Unidades de Conservação) are among Brazil's most restrictive protected area categories, permitting only scientific research and environmental education — no tourism or resource extraction.
+Pirapitinga Ecological Station was established by Decree no. 94.656 of July 20, 1987, to protect remnant cerrado ecosystems and aquatic habitats associated with the Três Marias reservoir.
+[1] Ecological stations (Estações Ecológicas) under SNUC (Sistema Nacional de Unidades de Conservação) are among Brazil's most restrictive protected area categories, permitting only scientific research and environmental education — no tourism or resource extraction.
 ICMBio manages the station.
-Research has focused on fish ecology, particularly on understanding the decline of the pirapitinga and developing management recommendations for the broader São Francisco fishery.
+Research has focused on fish ecology, particularly on understanding the decline of the pirapitinga (Brycon nattereri) and developing management recommendations for the broader São Francisco fishery.
 The station also serves as a reference area for cerrado vegetation monitoring in the context of surrounding agricultural expansion.

 Major Trails And Attractions